redis/redis-doc/docs/data-types/bitmaps.md

 See the [complete list of bitmap commands](https://redis.io/commands/?group=bitmap).

-## Examples
+## Example

 Suppose you have 1000 cyclists racing through the country-side, labeled 0-999.
-You want to quickly determine whether a given rider has pinged the server within the hour.
+You want to quickly determine whether a given rider has pinged a tracking server within the hour.

 You can represent this scenario using a bitmap whose key references the current hour.

 * Rider 123 pings the server on January 1, 2024 within the 00:00 hour.
-We can then confirm that rider 123 pinged the server.
-We can then check to see if rider 456 has pinged the server for that same hour.
+You can then confirm that rider 123 pinged the server.
+You can also check to see if rider 456 has pinged the server for that same hour.

 {{< clients-example bitmap_tutorial ping >}}
 > SETBIT pings:2024-01-01-00:00 123 1